HTTP-RPC/Kilo/template-reference.md

 {{variable:modifier1:modifier2:modifier3=argument:...}}
 ```

-All templates support the `format` modifier, which can be used to apply a [format string](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Formatter.html#syntax) or one of the following named formats:
+All templates support the `format` modifier, which can be used to apply a [format string](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Formatter.html#syntax) or one of the following standard formats:

   * `currency`
   * `percent`